thosgood/this-weeks-finds/markdown/151-200/week192.md

 atomic nucleus, the neutron, and fission.
 I started with this book about Lise Meitner:

-1) Ruth Sime, Lise Meitner: A Life in Physics, University of California Press, 1997.
+1) Ruth Sime, _Lise Meitner: A Life in Physics_, University of California Press, 1997.

 Meitner's life was a fascinating but difficult one.
 The Austrian government did not open the universities to women until 1901, when she